nurzhanzhanuzak/eventsourcing/docs/topics/domain.rst

 values taken from ``self``.

-Secondly, it is perhaps illegitimate for the event to use "private" attributes of the aggregate, but if we support mutating the state of the aggregate with "public" attributes and methods, then we extend the "public interface" of the aggregate beyond that which genuine clients of the aggregate need.
+Secondly, it is perhaps illegitimate for the event to use "private" attributes of the aggregate.
+However, if we were to support mutating the state of the aggregate with "public" attributes and methods, then we would need to extend the "public interface" of the aggregate beyond that which genuine clients of the aggregate need.

 Therefore, an alternative to defining :func:`~eventsourcing.domain.CanMutateAggregate.apply` methods on all the aggregate event classes is to define the aggregate mutator function on